gammons/ultralist/README.md

 Then, follow the [quick start](https://docs.ultralist.io/quickstart.html) in the docs to quickly get up and running.

-## How does Ultralist relate to ultralist.io?
+## How does Ultralist relate to Ultralist Pro?

 * `ultralist` is this tool.
-* [ultralist.io](https://ultralist.io) is an enhancement service to the `ultralist` tool.
-It allows for synchronization between computers, a great web view of your todolists, and (eventual) phone apps.
-Ultralist.io is currently in a free public beta.
+* [Ultralist Pro](https://ultralist.io) is an enhancement service to the `ultralist` tool.
+It allows for synchronization between computers, management of your task lists on the web + mobile, integrations with tools you already use, teams, and more.

 ## How is this different from todo.txt?